Understanding Stock Market Corrections and Crashes (2026)

 When was the last stock market correction?

-You may be surprised to know that we had four stock market corrections in 2022 and one stock market correction in 2023 as illustrated in the chart below.
+You may be surprised to know that we had four stock market corrections in 2022, one stock market correction in 2023, and two stock market corrections in 2025 as illustrated in the chart below.

 While we did not experience a stock market correction in 2021, we experienced five stock market corrections in 2020 alone!